Sivasspor's Yatabare scores 12th Super Lig goal as Onazi suffers injury in Denizlispor loss | Goal.com

 Mustapha Yatabare scored the only goal as Sivasspor pipped Denizlispor 1-0 in Monday's Turkish Super Lig match but Ogenyi Onazi suffered an injury in the encounter.

-Yatabare broke the deadlock just before the half-time, to take his league tally to 12 goals after 26 appearances so far this season.
+Yatabare broke the deadlock just before the half-time break, to take his league tally to 12 goals after 26 appearances so far this season.

-The Mali international was in action for 70 minutes before he was replaced by Ivory Coast's Arouna Kone while Onazi was introduced just after the interval, but he could only manage 13 minutes of action before he was replaced due to injury by Cameroon's Marc Mbamba in the 59th minute.
+The Mali international was in action for 70 minutes before he was replaced by Ivory Coast's Arouna Kone while Onazi was introduced just after the interval, but he could only manage 13 minutes of action before he was replaced due to injury in the 59th minute.

-The triumph moved Sivasspor to third in the Turkish top-flight standings with four points behind leaders Trabzonspor while Denizlispor dropped to 11th with 31 points after 27 matches.
+The triumph moved Sivasspor to third in the Turkish top-flight standings, four points behind leaders Trabzonspor while Denizlispor dropped to 11th with 31 points after 27 matches.

 The Nigeria international has played eight matches so far this term, including his seven league appearances.